 To monitor our credit rating and our capacity for long-term financing, we consider various qualitative and quantitative factors.
-One such factor is the ratio of our total debt to capitalization.
+One such factor is the ratio of our total debt to EBITDA.
 For the purpose of this calculation, debt is defined as the sum of short-term borrowings, long-term debt due within one year, obligations under capital leases due in one year, long-term debt and long-term obligations under capital leases.
-Total capitalization is defined as debt plus shareholders' equity.
-At May 31, 2011 and May 31, 2010, the ratio of our total debt to capitalization was 35.8% and 23.7%, respectively.
-We believe these levels are reasonable and allow for additional funding if the need arises.